Today, I’m going to teach you how to use local MLM events, such as trade shows, bazaars, and festivals to grow your network marketing business.

 What Type of Events Should You Consider?

-The type of event you will choose will vary by what type of MLM Company you work with.
+The type of local MLM event you will choose will vary by what type of network marketing company you work with.
 The best question to ask yourself is “will people who attend the event be part of my target market and be interested in my products and/or business opportunity?”

-If you offer a mass market type of product or service like I do, you could do just about any event and do well.
-If your product line is specialized, you really want to focus in on an event where people are part of your niche market.
+If you offer a mass market type of product or service like I do, you could attend just about any event and find plenty of prospects.
+On the other hand, if your product line is specialized, you really want to focus in on an event where people are part of your niche market.

 Some of the common types of events include: